Omsk State Library: History

 In 1899 the Omsk Municipal Duma made a decision to open a municipal public library in honour of Alexander Pushkin's centenary.
 The library was opened in January 1907.
 It was located in the extension to the Municipal Duma.
 Two adjoining rooms were set aside for the reading hall and lending facilities.
 The library initially held 4160 books and magazines and attracted 370 readers in its first year.

-In 1920 the library added a study room, a museum, and departments of Russian literature, foreign literature and modern editions, a children's section, a club, and a bindery.
-During and after the October Revolution the library's collection expanded to over 300,000 items, making it one of the largest libraries in Siberia.
-From 1922 to 1924 the library shared a building with the central post office.
-However, by 1924 the library occupied almost the whole building, and it was relocated to its own building.

 Since 1940 the library has received copies of all books published in the country.
 During the Great Patriotic War all the activity of the Pushkin library was subordinated to the war time needs.
 The employees had to answer the inquiries of specialists from industrial enterprises, theatres and organizations that were evacuated to Omsk from the European part of the country.

-In 1960 the departments of technical, agricultural and musical literature were opened and a culture and art information service was created.
-BY 1967, the library held over one million items.

 On April 28, 1995, the library moved to a new building designed by Vasily Trokhimchuk.
 The library achieved the status of the Central State Library of the Omsk Region.